build-your-own-internet/byoi/chapters/name-resolution/1-nr-getting-started/README.md

       host-g: 2.0.0.107
 ```

-A quick `restart` and we can `hopon host-a` and travel to all the other hosts!
+A quick `byoi-rebuild` and we can `hopon host-a` and travel to all the other hosts!

 ### Test your work with `ping`